Poisoned candy myths: Candy tampering by friends and family

 Almost all tampering cases—at a rate of one or two per year—involve a friend or family member, usually as a prank.
 Almost all of those involved sharp objects, rather than poisoning.
 Three-quarters of them resulted in no injuries, and the rest resulted in only minor injuries.
 No child has ever been killed by eating a Halloween candy from a stranger.

+Confirmed case of non-fatal candy tampering

+In 2000, in Minneapolis, a mentally ill man put needles in candy bars and gave them to trick-or-treaters.
+One teenager received a minor injury.
+In 2025 during a Halloween parade, the Santa Fe, Texas police were notified by at least three different homes that sewing pins were discovered in chocolate bars that were thrown to the crowd.
+No one in this case was injured.